aanandiyadav-design/Credit-Risk-Modeling-and-Loan-Performance-Classification/README.md

 ## Key Results

-- Non-linear models (decision tree, random forest) captured non-linear risk structure in borrower features more effectively than logistic regression, indicating the presence of interaction effects and threshold-based relationships in the feature space
+- Tree-based models (decision tree, random forest) outperformed logistic regression, indicating that borrower risk is driven by non-linear patterns that linear models fail to capture
-- Performance remained stable between cross-validation and holdout evaluation, suggesting limited overfitting and consistent generalization within the dataset
+- Performance was consistent across cross-validation and holdout evaluation, with no observable degradation, indicating stable generalization
-- Predictive signal was highly concentrated in a small subset of financial and repayment-related variables, rather than distributed across features
+- Predictive signal was concentrated in a small subset of financial and repayment-related variables, with most features contributing limited incremental explanatory value
-- Evaluation metrics (ROC vs Precision-Recall) highlighted the importance of assessing performance beyond accuracy, particularly in an imbalanced classification setting
+- ROC and Precision-Recall evaluation showed that accuracy was not an adequate metric under class imbalance and asymmetric error costs
-- Strong model performance was partly driven by high-signal variables tied to repayment outcomes, highlighting potential data leakage if applied in a real-world underwriting setting
+- A substantial portion of predictive power was driven by variables tied to repayment outcomes, introducing data leakage and limiting applicability in a forward-looking underwriting setting

 ---

 ## Approach